Secondary ‘Revision’ Facelift Philadelphia

 - Hypertropic scarring

 Many of the patients’ concerns listed below can be corrected with a secondary or revision facelift.
 The first step is scheduling a consultation with a board certified facial plastic surgeon, at which time your face can be evaluated.
 Following evaluation, your options for correction will be discussed.
+For patients considering a revision facelift, you may also be interested in a mini facelift or mid facelift.

 Typically, patients are asked to allow full healing to take place before another surgery is performed.
 We typically ask patients to wait 9-12 months before having a revision facelift.